-The fund seeks long-term total return.
-To pursue its goal, the fund normally invests at least 80% of its net assets, plus any borrowings for investment purposes, in equity securities of companies located in the United States.
+The fund seeks long-term total returns.
+To pursue its goal, the fund normally invests at least 80% of its net assets, plus any borrowings for investment purposes, in stocks.
+The fund normally invests primarily in foreign companies located in developed markets.
+The fund ordinarily invests in at least three countries and is not geographically limited in its investment selection but, at times, may invest a substantial portion of its assets in a single country.
 The fund may invest in the securities of companies of any market capitalization.
 Walter Scott seeks investment opportunities in companies with fundamental strengths that indicate the potential for sustainable growth.
 Walter Scott focuses on individual stock selection, building the fund's portfolio from the bottom up through extensive fundamental research.
 The investment process begins with the screening of reported company financials.
 Companies that meet certain broad, absolute and trend criteria are candidates for more detailed financial analysis.
 The fund's Investment Team collectively reviews and selects those stocks that meet Walter Scott's criteria, and where the expected growth rate is combined with a reasonable valuation for the underlying equity.
-Market capitalization and sector allocations are a residual of, not part of, the investment process, because the Investment Team's sole focus is on the analysis of and investment in individual companies.
+Geographic and sector allocations are results of, not part of, the investment process, because the Investment Team's sole focus is on the analysis of and investment in individual companies.

-Markets Gain on Corporate Earnings Strength
+Markets Gain on Accommodative Monetary Policy and Corporate Earnings Strength